-The first two columns of the table shows results using our baseline vaccine progress indicator, and without lags.
+The first two columns of the table show results using our baseline vaccine progress indicator, and without lags.
 The estimated contemporaneous coefficient from the first column implies a stock market increase of 1.29% on a decrease in expected time to vaccine deployment of one year.
-While economically meaningful, the response is not statistically significant given the short sample.
+Although economically meaningful, the response is not statistically significant given the short sample.
 Also, the estimated intercept in this specification illustrates the point above.
 A positive value of 0.29 translates into an "expected" annual return of 106% ($1.0029^{250} - 1$) for the stock market, which is not plausible.
-Column two shows the result of dropping the intercept.
-The response coefficient rises to 2.08% which is statistically significant at the 10% level
+Column (2) shows the result of dropping the intercept.
+The response coefficient rises to 2.08%, which is statistically significant at the 10% level.

-Columns three and four add a single lag of the VPI series.
-We explored a number of lag specifications, and this is the one preferred by the Bayes Information Criterion.
+Columns (3) and (4) add a single lag of the VPI series.
+We explored a number of lag specifications, and this is the one preferred by the Bayes information criterion.
 The evidence is consistent with a substantial continued positive market response to vaccine progress as information is processed over a second day.
-Focusing on the cumulative impact of both days, the sum of the β s is 5.24%, or 6.59% without the intercept, and both are statistically significant at the 1% level.
+Focusing on the cumulative impact of both days, the sum of the β s is 5.25%, or 6.59% without the intercept, and both are statistically significant at the 1% level.
 Going forward, we will adopt the more conservative of these two as our primary estimate.
-The final two columns include a longer lag term, namely the cumulative change in VPI from day t-5 to t-2.
+The final two columns include a longer lag term, namely, the cumulative change in VPI from day t - 5 to t - 2.
 This specification allows us to address the possibility that some of the positive market reaction to vaccine progress in the first two days is an overreaction that subsequently reverses.
 In fact, we find the reverse: the response continues in the same direction.
-The cumulative 5-day response now rises to 6.81%, or 7.88% without the intercept.
+The cumulative five-day response now rises to 6.81%, or 7.88% without the intercept.

 Our baseline estimate of approximately a 5% response to a one-year change in the VPI is strongly supported by the observed reactions to some especially salient announcements.
-For example, market rallies of 1.1% and 0.9% followed release of Phase I results by Moderna on May 18th and July 14th.17 These announcements caused drops in the VPI of 0.02 and 0.11 years, respectively, implying a response coefficient of at least 8.
-In an out-of-sample observation,18 Pfizer's release of Phase III results on November 9th at 6:45AM caused a pre-opening market surge of 2.8%.
+For example, market rallies of 1.1% and 0.9% followed release of phase I results by Moderna on May 18 and July 14.20 These announcements caused drops in the VPI of 0.02 and 0.11 years, respectively, implying a response coefficient of at least eight.
+In an out-of-sample observation,21 Pfizer's release of phase III results on November 9 at 6:45 a.m. caused a preopening market surge of 2.8%.
 Even attributing to the news a reduction in VPI of 0.25 years, the implied response coefficient would be over 10.